SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Note: To get another rank in this
-Special Ability after character creation costs 4 times the number in front of the “D” of the attribute that it affects plus the number of ranks currently in the Special Ability.
+Special Ability after character creation costs 4 times the number in front of the "D" of the attribute that it affects plus the number of ranks currently in the Special Ability.
 (This is instead of the normal cost to increase Special